ManavShah24604/dass_reddit/README.md

 Once authenticated, a message is shown to a user and he is taken to the Dashboard page.

-JWT token has been used to carry authorization and protection of backend routes everywhere along with keeping the user logged in on computer restart or closing of tab.

 All routes protected if user not authenticated.

 Logout option implemented.